lineality/Python_Docker_AWS_Lambda_Deploy_Complete_Workflow/README.md

 - Sign in to the AWS Management Console and open the IAM console
 - choose Users.
 - double click on blue name of the intended user.
-- Choose "Security credentials" tab.
+- Choose the "Security credentials" tab.
 - Next to Assigned MFA device, choose "Manage"
-- choose Virtual MFA device
+- Choose "Virtual MFA Device"
-- on your phone use an MFA application such as "Google Authenticator" https://play.google.com/store/apps/details?id=com.google.android.apps.authenticator2&hl=en_US&gl=US, follow the instructions, scan the QR code, etc. Easy setup.
+- On your phone: Use an MFA application such as "Google Authenticator" https://play.google.com/store/apps/details?id=com.google.android.apps.authenticator2&hl=en_US&gl=US; follow the instructions, scan the QR code, etc. (Easy setup.)

-## Step: Start up a Cloud9 coding environment:
+## Step: Create a Cloud9 coding environment:
 - Go to aws
 - Go to services
 - Go to Cloud9